oxcamne/oxcam/docs/event_record.md

 The **back** link will take you back to the events page.

-The booking link is the registration link which would be linked from the event page on the website.
+The booking link is the registration link which would be linked from the event page.
 This example is taken from the development environment and links to the local test environment.

+Similarly, the event page link is shown; it may be external (on the group website, specified in the Page field of the record), or internal to the database (Details field of the event record).

 The [**Ticket Types**](tickets.md), [**Selections**](selections.md), and [**Survey**](survey.md) links take you to the pages for managing ticket categories, menu selections, and multiple choice survey questions to appear on the registration and checkout pages.
 These data are all held in seperate records referencing the event record itself.